 Conclusion

-Both pump-actions and lever-action rifles are great options for tracking deer on snow.
-In my opinion, I think the Remington 7600 pump-action rifle is a slightly better choice because I believe it is slightly faster with target re-acquisition which is the reason why I personally bought the gun.
+Both pump-action and lever-action rifles are great options for tracking deer on snow.
+I think the Remington 7600 pump-action rifle is a slightly better choice because I believe it is slightly faster with target re-acquisition which is the reason why I personally bought the gun.

 If you’re planning on buying a bolt-action or semi-auto I would think carefully about your choice.
 You can make them work, but it seems like it is more trouble than it’s worth.
 From my personal experience, I would recommend avoiding tracking with these guns if you’re looking to put the odds in your favor to the highest degree.